Skip to content

 In the realm of poker, particularly when discussing fold equity, it is essential to quantify this concept mathematically for more strategic decision-making.
 The primary formula for calculating fold equity against multiple opponents is represented as: 1 – (α^(1/n)), where α refers to the necessary fold equity as mentioned above, and n denotes the number of players remaining in the hand.
 This concept was mentioned an Matthew Janda’s tome Applications of No Limit Holdem.

 When multiple opponents are involved, the fold equity must account for the likelihood of each player folding individually.
 As the number of players increases, the collective chance that at least one opponent folds can change significantly.
 This is represented in the formula as raising α to the power of the inverse of the number of players remaining, which serves to quantify how fold equity decreases with each additional opponent.
-Thus, if there are three players left, substituting n = 3 would adjust the formula to 1 – (0.6^(1/3)).
+Thus, if there are three players left (the cutoff) , substituting n = 3 would adjust the formula to 1 – (0.66^(1/3)), or about .126 or a 12.6% raising range, which is about AA-22,AKs-ATs,KQs-KJs,QJs,JTs,AKo-AJo,KQo-KJo.

 Understanding and utilizing this fold equity formula allows players to optimize their hand selections based on the game situation.
 By actively applying this mathematical approach, they can make informed betting decisions and potentially exploit weaker opponents’ tendencies, enhancing their overall preflop strategy.
 As with any statistical tool, recognizing the variability in opponent behavior is crucial for accurately calculating effective fold equity against multiple players.